benkehoe/aws-sso-util/README.md

 `aws-sso-util configure` has two subcommands, `aws-sso-util configure profile` for configuring a single profile, and `aws-sso-util configure populate` to add _all_ your permissions as profiles, in whatever region(s) you want (with highly configurable profile names).

-You probably want to set the environment variables `AWS_DEFAULT_SSO_START_URL` and `AWS_DEFAULT_SSO_REGION`, which will inform these commands of your start url and SSO region (that is, the region that you've configured AWS SSO in), so that you don't have to pass them in as parameters every time.
+You probably want to set the environment variables `AWS_DEFAULT_SSO_START_URL` and `AWS_DEFAULT_SSO_REGION`, which will inform these commands of your Identity Center start url and region (that is, the region that you've configured Identity Center in), so that you don't have to pass them in as parameters every time.

 `aws-sso-util configure profile` takes a profile name and prompts you with the accounts and roles you have access to, to configure that profile.